elvizcacho/tuix/class21/README.md

 ### Homework
 - Highlight
-- Add the option to show the wall by pressing enter ✓
-- Create a stopwatch script.
+- Create a stopwatch script (script.js).
 - Create a digital stopwatch.
-_
+_ Create an analog stopwatch with css and HTML.

+TASK:

 n = 1
  *
 * *